 To add pages, select a folder in the Asset Library, and then drag PDF or image files from into the Order Pages screen.
 Instead of default page numbers, you can provide custom page names or import many page names.

-See Creating an eCatalog.
+See Create an eCatalog.

 Image Maps add another aspect to eCatalog pages.
 An Image Map is a region on a page that delivers more information about an item.
 When viewers roll the pointer over an Image Map, they see a description of the item.
 Clicking an Image Map activates an external reference that opens a new web page where you can learn more about an item.